 Larger organizations that want to go the extra mile can opt for our Security Awareness Program.
 This includes a comprehensive review of your cybersecurity practices and advice on how to improve them.

-The program improves employees’ engagement with cybersecurity, changes staff behavior, and achieves lasting security awareness by incorporating a variety of learning tools that are aligned with your unique requirements and organizational culture.
+The program improves employees’ engagement with cybersecurity, cyber attacks, changes staff behavior, and achieves lasting security awareness by incorporating a variety of learning tools that are aligned with your unique requirements and organizational culture.

 This article was written by Jori Hamilton.
 Jori is an experienced writer from the Northwestern U.S.